Sony Pictures Television Nonfiction: CORE Media Group, Inc. era

 On May 31, 2012, CORE Media Group, Inc. announced its own launch in the same day, a newly branded version of the company formerly known as CKX.

+In July 2012, CORE Media Group announced it has acquired the reality television production company Sharp Entertainment.

 On November 19, 2013, it was announced that CORE Media Group had sold its stake in Elvis Presley Enterprises and Muhammad Ali Enterprises.

 On May 15, 2014, Apollo and 21st Century Fox announced a joint venture to combine 21st Century Fox's Shine Group and Apollo's Endemol and CORE Media Group.

-As a result of bankruptcy in 2016, CORE transferred assets to a new corporation, NEG Holdings LLC, which does business as CORE Media Group.
+As a result of bankruptcy in 2016, CORE transferred assets to a new corporation, NEG Holdings LLC, d/b/a CORE Media Group.

 As CORE Media Group, they created the game-show Caraoke Showdown, along with Alevy Productions.
 The series aired in 2017 on Spike and was hosted by comedian and actor Craig Robinson.
-CORE recently created the wildlife animal rescue series Vet Gone Wild for Animal Planet, which began airing June 10, 2018.
-The show features veterinarian Dr. Chris Brown, well known for his Australian Vet Series Bondi Vet.
+CORE also created the wildlife animal rescue series Vet Gone Wild for Animal Planet, which began airing June 10, 2018.
+The show features veterinarian Dr. Chris Brown, well known for his Australian veterinarian series Bondi Vet.